 Some Final Tips for Saving Money in Greece

-- Visit remote islands: Choose to visit islands such as Milos, Tinos, and Lesbos, rather than famous islands like Santorini or Mykonos.
+- Visit remote Greek islands: Stay on Milos, Tinos, and Lesbos, rather than famous Greek islands like Santorini or Mykonos.
 You’ll get the same beaches, slow pace and Greek hospitality.
 In fact, it will be better due to the fewer crowds!

 - Try Couchsurfing: This is a great way to save money on accommodation.
 You can sign up for free on the website and start looking for hosts with similar interests to you.
 Naturally, it’s amazing for making friends with the locals.